I have noticed more and more providers requiring deposits for their time and services.

 You may be worried about losing your deposit in the event the provider cancels the appointment, no-shows you, or otherwise goes missing.
 If you are concern about this, you probably should not visit with this person.

-Not every provider is able to require deposits and those who typically have a strong online presence, and have built themselves and their business up with integrity.
+Not every provider is able to require deposits.
+Those who are able to typically have a strong online presence, and have built themselves and their business up with integrity.
 At this level, it would make no sense for a professional to run off with your deposit.
 Firstly, it is typically only a fraction of the full rate they will receive upon meeting.
 Secondly, a provider can easily be slandered for running off with people’s money.
 The detrimental impact of this on one’s business and livelihood is not worth a couple hundred, (or even thousand) dollars.
 It takes a lot of hard work and time to build a positive presence and reputation in this work.
 Your deposit is not worth risking one’s hard-earned reputation.

-If you are not comfortable giving a deposit, then don’t give one, and simply move on to another provider.
-There is nothing wrong with this,
+If you are not comfortable giving a deposit, then do not give one.
+Simply move on to another provider.
+There is nothing wrong with this.

 Deposits allow providers to reduce the financial risks and burdens of cancellations.
-After a rash of cancellations and a number of life changes, I have decided to require deposits in certain cities.
-My availability has been significantly reduced, and without deposits, it will no longer make sense for me to travel to cities like New York and Chicago.
+After a rash of cancellations and a number of life changes, I have decided to require deposits.
+My availability has been significantly reduced, and without deposits, it will no longer make sense for me to continue in this work.

-Starting January 1, 2018, I will require a (nonrefundable) deposit for all appointments in New York City and Chicago.
+Starting January 1, 2018, I will require a (nonrefundable) deposit for all appointments.